Radhouene1/Network-Discovery/README.md

 # Network-Discovery

-The project was designed to solve problems of handling network architectures from the point of view :
-Determination of the equipment interconnection.
-Representation of the network diagrams in a reliable and clear way.
-Management and configuration of network devices Visualisation of network topology configuration and selecting the helpful information for troubleshooting.
+The project was designed to solve problems of handling network architectures from the point of view : \n Determination of the equipment interconnection. \n Representation of the network diagrams in a reliable and clear way. \n Management and configuration of network devices Visualisation of network topology configuration and selecting the helpful information for troubleshooting.